 RECRUITING AREAS: New England

-Dunn, who came to CUA in January 2006, assumed the reins of a team that had won just two games the previous two seasons.
+Dave Dunn joined CUA in January 2006, assuming the reins of a team that had won just two games the previous two seasons.
 In just his third year, he led the Cardinals (9-2) to a share of the Old Dominion Athletic Conference (ODAC) championship and a postseason victory.

 The league title was CUA’s second ever; its postseason win its first in 73 years.